 This post is the first in a series about gentle parenting through potential power struggles with your toddler or preschooler.
 (1) Each post will give you ideas and examples for using love, patience, and creativity to work through some fairly common areas of concern: brushing teeth, getting into the car seat, meals/eating, shopping, diaper changes, picking up toys, traveling, transitions, and more.
+If you want take care of you teeth read articles of a best dentist, here is additional reading.
 I welcome your gentle/respectful parenting ideas and feedback.

 Parenting a toddler or preschooler can be tough.
 Here we have these little people with minds of their own, and their wants often don’t mesh with our ideas of what is good for them.
 Thus power struggles are born.
 Parents have three options in the face of a power struggle: